 We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
-Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your Employee Express confirmation letter.
+Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.